 Firearms and Domestic Violence in Colorado

 In a state where hunting and independence are prevalent, most people desire to own a gun or firearm.
 It is your basic constitutional right, and useful in defending yourself from others and an overreaching government.
 However your The criminal defense attorneys wholeheartedly believe in your ability to possess a firearm.
 We want to protect your basic right to this freedom.ability to possess a gun is limited in Denver or Jefferson County if you have a conviction for domestic violence, or a Protection / Restraining Order on your record.
 In fact, your rights could even permanently be in jeopardy.
-At the O’Malley Law Office, we wholeheartedly believe in one’s ability to posses a firearm and want to protect your basic right to this freedom.
+At O'Malley and Sawyer, we wholeheartedly believe in one's ability to posses a firearm and want to protect your basic right to this freedom.
 However, with liberal anti-gun politicians, your rights hang in the balance in Boulder and Jefferson County.
 We can protect those rights if contacted early on when you are accused of an act of Domestic Violence.

 Firearms and Domestic Violence: Connected through Restraining / Protection Orders